 "I did think of Marie Antoinette when I saw the pink dresses at the end.
 They were beautiful," she told AP.

 "(It evoked) a bygone era to see the dresses with the feathers up close," she added.

-Coppola, who won the best director award at the Cannes Film Festival in 2017, has come a long way since she first forged ties with the Parisian house as a nervous teenage intern.
+Coppola, who has won the best director award at the Cannes Film Festival, has come a long way since she first forged ties with the Parisian house — as a nervous teenage intern.

 Bond girl Carole Bouquet had helped the young Coppola find the stint.

 "I was really intimidated...
 It was thrilling to be 15 in Paris in the '80s at Chanel," she said.
 "It was during the couture, so it was incredible seeing it being made."

 French designer Alexis Mabille's signature bow made a recurrent appearance in varying sizes, styles and colors at his demure couture display Tuesday.